-They are the darlings of NME and have been riding high on a wave of fan adoration ever since the release of debut album In Love last year, yet Peace’s first foray into Worthing found them performing to a slightly more than half-full Pavilion Theatre last night (Friday, June 13).
+They are the darlings of NME and have been riding high on a wave of fan adoration ever since the release of debut album In Love last year, yet Peace’s first foray into Worthing found them performing to a half-full Pavilion Theatre last night (Friday, June 13).

 The band that hit the stage backed by the Led Zeppelin classic Whole Lotta Love was a more mature and confident Peace than the one I watched perform at a packed Concorde 2 in Brighton last year.
 The tunes were tighter, the sound quality better and it made for a great performance.